Cortisol: How Does Cortisol Affect Blood Sugar?

 • More glucose released into the bloodstream

-• Reduced sensitivity to insulin
+• Reduced insulin sensitivity over time

 • Fluctuations in appetite and cravings

-• Altered metabolism and energy levels
+• Changes in metabolism and energy levels

 The Stress–Blood Sugar Cycle

 When cortisol raises blood sugar, your body responds by producing insulin to move that glucose into your cells.
-Over time, constantly elevated cortisol may contribute to an ongoing cycle of energy crashes, cravings, and difficulty maintaining stable glucose levels.

 Common Symptoms of Cortisol-Related Blood Sugar Imbalance